romil2411/LGMVIP-DATA-SCIENCE/README.md

 # LGMVIP-DATASCIENCE

-This is the Repo from my Internship with THE SPARKS FOUNDATION in the month of November.
+Hello Everyone, I am contributing as a Data Science Intern in a Virtual Internship Program (VIP) at LetsGrowMore in the month of November.